Every day all around the globe money is changing hands in the hope of turning it into more and more money.

 What is the Alpha Vantage API?

-One of the most popular and free stock API providers out there has been a company by the name of Alpha Vantage.
+One of the most popular and free financial market data providers out there has been Alpha Vantage Stock API.

 The data accessed can be from stocks, forex, and even cryptocurrencies.